pgaskin/pulseaudio-win32/README.md

 - `pulseaudio` (required) - PulseAudio daemon, modules, and tools
 - `documentation` - HTML documentation.
 - `service` - Windows Service.
-- `uninstaller` - Uninstallation support.
+- `uninstall` - Uninstallation support.

 The following tasks are available when the `service` component is selected and can be passed as a comma separated list to `/TASKS=`: